ZennT/java/README.md

 # java

-This repo includes my journey to learn java.
+This repo includes my journey in learning java.